The Wild House

-The Wild House was a serialised children's programme produced between 1997 and 1999 broadcast by the BBC.
+The Wild House is a serialised children's programme produced between 1997 and 1999 broadcast by the BBC.
 The programme was based on an idea of Jean Buchanan's.
 Later series were written partially by Mark Haddon, author of The Curious Incident of the Dog in the Night-time.
 It follows the life of Natalie Wild (played by Ellie Beaven) and the other members of the Wild family.

 Information

 The Wild House is a reference to the Wilds' surname and also gives an apt description of the family itself.
 Natalie, the seemingly 'normal' member of the family, is the character the programme centres around.
 The show is notable for its frequent use of soliloquy by all of the Wilds – even their dog, Jasper.
 The characters speak directly to the camera, commenting on their lives while dream-like images are projected behind.

 By the second series, Serena has gone to Boston for a science scholarship.
 Later in the series, Mr. and Mrs. Wild join her in the USA.
 The family left behind are then looked after by aunts, uncles and their granny.
 Cousin Georgina, a feisty 16-year-old, also moves in.
 In the finale, the rest of the Wild family prepare to move stateside.

 After the programme's last episode, the series' principal writer, Jean Buchanan, announced a new children's television series, Welcome to Orty Fou.
 While more of a light drama than a comedy, it was also based around an eccentric family with the same use of soliloquy.